 - Single-Arm Dumbbell Overhead Tricep Extension

-We've put these arm exercises together to create a brutal arm workout, scroll to the bottom and give it a try a try!
+We've put these arm exercises together to create a brutal arm workout, scroll to the bottom and give it a try!

-Erm, obviously.
-For many of us, wanting to build bigger arms is one of our first gym based goals - and even as they grow, continuing to shame the development of our lower limbs - we never feel quite content with our arm evolution.
+For many of us, wanting to build bigger arms is one of our first gym based goals, so arm workouts are unlikely to be a stranger to your weekly training routine.
+However, even as they grow, shaming the development of our lower limbs - we never feel quite content with our arm evolution.

 So what can we do to help maximise arm growth and build bigger arms?
-Well, there are a few key points to consider when hitting the biceps and triceps.
+Well, there are a few key points to consider when hitting our biceps and triceps, to get the most our of these arm exercises.

-This may hurt your feelings a little... but obliterating your arms once a week could be holding you back when it comes to muscles growth...
+This may hurt your feelings a little... but an arm workout that obliterates your arms once a week could be holding you back when it comes to muscle growth...
 A study on the effects of resistance training frequency found superior hypertrophic outcomes in individuals who trained muscle groups twice per week, in comparison to once per week.

 TIP: Train smarter.
 Reducing overall session volume will reduce the chances of exhaustion while allowing you to train your arms again in the same week.
 Lifting a volume of 300kg in one day is more taxing than 400kg split over two days.